 The Meeting will be a unique occasion to discuss both the different aspects of this important and particular phase of the HBV infection and new strategies for a complete - or at least functional - HBV cure.

-For more details, visit website.
+For more details about the event, visit website.

 Division of Clinical and Molecular Hepatology